 - 8.3% REITs

-(*) Israelsen specifically recommends equal parts Domestic Bonds, International Bonds, and TIPS.
-Since I don’t have specific data for every asset, I allocated this portion to intermediate term bonds.
+2. Israelsen specifically recommends equal parts nominal bonds and TIPS.
+Since I don’t have specific data for TIPS, I allocated this portion to intermediate term bonds.
 While this is a pretty good proxy that should model the design intent reasonably well, be sure to read Israelsen’s justifications for why he chooses the bonds he does.